United Way of Central Jersey Statement on Equity and Social Justice

 Everyone deserves to be treated with dignity, respect and equity regardless of race.
 As an inclusive young-children serving organization, we know that when they are raised in an environment that treats them with the humanity and respect they deserve, they make meaningful contributions as members of our society.

-The recent events involving violence and threats against African Americans serve to expose our society’s underlying racism, prejudice and privilege that prevent too many people from feeling they are treated within the rights guaranteed by our US Constitution.
-These events are antithetical to our values as United Way and are unthinkable in a just society.
+The violence and threats against marginalized communities and individuals serve to expose our society’s underlying racism, prejudice and privilege that prevent too many people from feeling they are treated within the rights guaranteed by our US Constitution.
+These actions are antithetical to our values as United Way and are unthinkable in a just society.

 Until people of all backgrounds and identities call out discrimination and demand its removal from our society, nothing will change.
 We must all do our part, working United, to make our communities the places that our children need them to be – equitable, respectful and opportunity-filled.